 Across the education and health sectors in particular, our students are able to demonstrate their commitment to the values and moral foundations that underpinned their studies.
 And they go on to enjoy positive career outcomes as a result.

-Engaging in research that creates real change with sustainable outcomes is one way we fulfill our mission at ACU.
+Engaging in research that creates real change with sustainable outcomes is one way we fulfil our mission at ACU.
 Our researchers work on solutions to real-world problems that will ultimately benefit the community, from developing new ways of approaching health care and education to exploring ways to apply philosophical enquiry to the everyday.

 In course development, we consider Catholic intellectual tradition principles and ensure they’re incorporated into the curriculum.
 This informs how each course is delivered in the classroom.